 However, in order to capture these high-value visitors you need to provide them with a highly efficient experience.
-A high degree of relevance is of course a necessity, and machine learning driven intelligent ranking will soon be the norm for enterprise level solutions.
+A high degree of relevance is of course a necessity, and machine learning driven automatic ranking will soon be the norm for enterprise level solutions.
 Assistive functionality like intelligent autocomplete, synonyms and bigram matching are also now the price of entry for any enterprise search platform.
 Additional functionality such as integrated on-site banners and faceted search are also highly desirable, as they can make a huge difference to the end users’ search experience.

 But now comes the back-end.
 This is where it becomes critical to pick the right site search platform to replace your Google Search Appliance- all site search platforms are not equal in terms of their functionality or user-friendliness.

 If you’re an organization that has previously required the search appliance, it’s likely you have a larger volume of pages, visitors, and potentially complex data needs.
 This eliminates most of the lighter-weight, low cost platforms that offer you limited functionality and analytics.
 Instead, you should be looking for a highly functional platform that can offer you deep customer analytics, machine learning (to efficiently manage your much larger data set), and reliable security and technical support.